Using Process Discovery Software in Intelligent Automation

-For Intelligent Automation projects, and specifically Robotic Process Automation (RPA), where the go/no go threshold is significantly lower due to low implementation costs and short project timelines, creating a prioritized list of project candidates can become a challenge since process owner’s and process expert’s gut-feel based on where they see opportunities may not be aligned with actual volumes and time requirements to complete process steps.
-The most mentally frustrating or repetitive work processes will be at the top of the list when, in fact, other less obvious work-processes might be significantly better candidates.
+For Intelligent Automation projects, and specifically, Robotic Process Automation (RPA), where the go/no go threshold is significantly lower due to low implementation costs and short project timelines, creating a prioritized list of project candidates can become a challenge since the process owner’s and process expert’s gut-feel based on where they see opportunities may not be aligned with actual volumes and time requirements to complete process steps.
+The most mentally frustrating or repetitive work processes will be at the top of the list when, in fact, other less obvious work processes might be significantly better candidates.

 iPollingTM Results Review

-Recently, Peeriosity’s iPollingTM was used to by a Director of Shared Services at member company to better understand how peers are identifying Intelligent Automation project opportunities.
-Using this approach, the poll author was able to quickly gain insights to his issue, which he described as follows:
+Recently, Peeriosity’s iPollingTM was used by a Director of Shared Services at a member company to better understand how peers are identifying Intelligent Automation project opportunities.
+Using this approach, the poll author was able to quickly gain insights into his issue, which he described as follows:

 In order to justify Robotic Process Automation (RPA) costs our company would like to identify processes where the benefits of automation outweigh the costs.
 Using a tool to identify those processes where the highest volume or longest delays are occurring would expedite the selection process.
 We are interested to know what other Peeriosity member companies are doing in this area.